Aus Anlass des Erscheinens von 8M - Der große feministische Streik. Konstellationen des 8. März veröffentlich transversal texts hier das Vorwort.

 Das Buch wird am 19.
 Januar 2018 in der Raum Station in Zürich präsentiert.

 This is the second part of a longer conversation between Nicola Lauré al-Samarai and Peggy Piesche.
 By discussing Black Studies in Germany and the US, the consumption of Blackness and the reproduction of exclusionary settings, they aim at opening up a critical transnational debate on forging strategies to create im-pertinent epistemologies and inter/personal politics of doing, both inside and beyond academia.
-The first part was published two weeks ago and the third of three parts will be published - as well on transversal.at - two weeks from now, on December 29th, 2017.
+The first part was published two weeks ago and the third of three parts was published - as well on transversal.at - on December 29th, 2017.

 On Marco Deseriis’ Improper Names

 An improper name is first an inappropriate name, a name that is not qualified, that is in certain ways not fitting.
 Secondly it subverts the logic of authenticity and identity that is seemingly attached to any name.
 As Marco Deseriis writes: “An improper name is improper not only because it lacks manners or propriety of behavior […] but because it fails to label and circumscribe a clearly defined domain”.